1874 South Carolina gubernatorial election

-The 1874 South Carolina gubernatorial election was held on November 3, 1874 to select the governor and lieutenant governor of the state of South Carolina.
+The 1874 South Carolina gubernatorial election was held on November 3, 1874, to select the governor and lieutenant governor of the state of South Carolina.
 Daniel Henry Chamberlain won the election and became the 76th governor of South Carolina.

+This was the last South Carolina gubernatorial election won by a Republican until 1974.
+Since the 1990s, the Republican Party has become more dominant in the state.
+As of 2023, all of the statewide officeholders are Republicans.

 Campaign

 At the convention of the state Republicans on September 8 through September 11 in Columbia, the delegates felt that reform was vital for the continuation of Republican power.
 Governor Franklin J. Moses, Jr. was caught up in corruption scandals and never considered as a nominee for reelection to Governor.
 Instead, Daniel Henry Chamberlain was nominated for Governor and soundly won the nomination.

 Chamberlain had been the Attorney General of South Carolina from 1868 to 1872 and pushed for reform of the state government.
 His association with Radical Republicans such as Senator John J. Patterson and former Governor Robert Kingston Scott enabled him to keep the support of stalwart Republicans while preaching a reform message.

 It was this close association with Radical Republicans that again caused a split within the Republican party.
 The Independent Republicans met in Charleston on October 2 to select candidates for Governor and Lieutenant Governor.
 John T. Green was chosen to be their nominee for Governor and Martin Delany, a black man, was their candidate for lieutenant governor.
 The Independent Republicans adopted the Republican platform and the only difference between the two parties was that the Independent Republicans claimed their intention to clean up state government if elected.

 The Conservative Party of South Carolina formed in 1874 from the members of the State Tax Union advocating for change.
 They endorsed the Independent Republican ticket for statewide offices and their platform consisted entirely of restoring honesty and efficiency in state government.